Contexter/Central-Sequence-Service/Docs/Documentation_ Iteration 4 - POST _sequence Endpoint.md

 ## Overview
 In **Iteration 4**, a new POST endpoint `/sequence` is introduced to generate and return unique sequence numbers for incoming requests.
 This iteration focuses on implementing thread-safe in-memory storage for sequence generation while ensuring clean input validation and robust logging for easier debugging.

 The implementation uses **Vapor** for routing and Swift's `Atomics` library for thread-safe atomic operations.
+Additionally, the server is kept running using error-safe handling to ensure compatibility with the existing iteration selection logic.

 ---